 The Importance of a Service Walk-Around (WITH Your Customer)

-“I know that ding wasn’t there this morning when I came in!” screeched the customer, as he picked up his keys at the cashier window.
+“I know that ding wasn’t there this morning when I came in!” screeched the customer, as she picked up her keys at the cashier window.

-Unfortunately, his Service Advisor had no way to prove otherwise since he had not performed a service walk around the customer’s vehicle during the write up.
+Unfortunately, her Service Advisor had no way to prove otherwise since he had not performed a service walk around the customer’s vehicle during the write-up.

 And if you think looking for damage is the only good reason to do a walk around, think again.
 It’s much more.